 If your child has a good relationship with the mental health professional, it will have a big effect on how well mental health treatment is likely to work.

 When your child won’t go to the mental health assessment

 Here are ways you can encourage your child to see a mental health professional:

-- Speak to your child about changes you’ve noticed – for example, changes in his mood, behaviour, relationships or schoolwork.
-Say you’re worried about him.
+- Speak to your child about changes you’ve noticed – for example, changes in their mood, behaviour, relationships or schoolwork.
+Say you’re worried.

 - Explain why you think seeing someone might be a good idea.
 For example, you think it might help your child to talk with someone outside the family who’s good at helping young people.

 - Give your child information about services and how they can help – for example, counselling and psychology.

-- Explain that the health professional won’t tell your child what to do but will suggest things and help her find solutions to problems.
+- Explain that the health professional won’t tell your child what to do but will suggest things and help them find solutions to problems.

 - Explain that going to a mental health assessment isn’t a punishment and that you’re not suggesting counselling or psychology because you’re angry.
 You just want to help.